The new Section 199A deduction requires taxpayers to identify the individual trades or businesses they receive income from.

 Note: Putting the activities into different entities is not required by the final regulations.
 But then again, that maybe doesn’t hurt.
 (Putting the activities into separate entities would often have the effect of forcing the owners to keep separate books and financial records.)

 Fake Trades or Businesses Don’t Pass the Giggle Test

-A quick warning to people with a creative flair: An SSTB cannot carve off a chunk of its operation, place that chunk into another entity (an entity purportedly operating a “different” trade or business), dress up some “separate books and financial records,” and then generate qualified business income in the process.
+A quick final warning to people with a creative flair: An SSTB cannot carve off a chunk of its operation, place that chunk into another entity (an entity purportedly operating a “different” trade or business), dress up some “separate books and financial records,” and then generate qualified business income in the process.
 This idea, which people call “crack and pack,” doesn’t work.

-Here’s why: The Section 199A final regulations (specifically Regulation 1.199A-5(c)(2)(i)) say that if any trade or business provides 80% or more of its property or services to an SSTB and if that other trade or business and the SSTB share 50% or more common ownership, then the products, property and services sold by the non-SSTB to the SSTB count as a specified service.
+Here’s why: The Section 199A final regulations (specifically Regulation 1.199A-5(c)(2)(i)) say that if any trade or business provides products, property or services to an SSTB and if that other trade or business and the SSTB share 50% or more common ownership, then the products, property and services sold by the non-SSTB to the SSTB count as a specified service.

 Note: The above gambit was an early idea some tax nerds came up with to avoid the SSTB disqualification stuff.
-Predictably, the tax nerds at the IRS easily foiled this maneuver.
+Predictably, the tax nerds at the Treasury and IRS easily foiled this maneuver